jdeath/Bedrock-Homeassistant/README.md

 ```
 Place minecraft_server folder in your custom components
 Add a new minecraft integration from Configuration->Integrations
-Delete and re-add any existing java servers, as ths changes the built-in integration configuration
+Existing Java sensors should be auto migrated to updated integration
-Add any Bedrock servers
+Add any Bedrock servers or Java severs.
+Be sure to specify Server Type (Java or Bedrock) correctly in integration setup
 ```

 Not needed with core-2021.3.1 or later: